Great power: World wars

 When World War II began in 1939, it divided the world into two alliances: the Allies (initially the United Kingdom and France, and Poland, followed in 1941 by the Soviet Union, China, and the United States) and the Axis powers (Germany, Italy, and Japan).
 (Note: Even though the book The Economics of World War II lists seven great powers at the start of 1939 (Great Britain, Japan, France, Italy, Nazi Germany, the Soviet Union, and the United States), it focuses only on six of them, because France surrendered shortly after the war began.)
-During World War II, the US, UK, USSR, and China were referred as a "trusteeship of the powerful" and were recognized as the Allied "Big Four" in Declaration by United Nations in 1942.
+During the war, the US, UK, USSR, and China were referred as a "trusteeship of the powerful" and were recognized as the Allied "Big Four" in Declaration by United Nations in 1942.
 These four countries were referred as the "Four Policemen" of the Allies and considered as the primary victors of World War II.
 The importance of France was acknowledged by their inclusion, along with the other four, in the group of countries allotted permanent seats in the United Nations Security Council.

-Since the end of the World Wars, the term "great power" has been joined by a number of other power classifications.
-Foremost among these is the concept of the superpower, used to describe those nations with overwhelming power and influence in the rest of the world.
-It was first coined in 1944 by William T. R. Fox and according to him, there were three superpowers: Great Britain, the United States, and the Soviet Union.
-But after World War II Britain lost its superpower status.
-The term middle power has emerged for those nations which exercise a degree of global influence but are insufficient to be decisive on international affairs.
+Since the world wars, the term "great power" has been joined by a number of other power classifications.
+Foremost among these is the concept of the "superpower", used to describe those nations with overwhelming power and influence in the world.
+It was first coined in 1944 by William T. R. Fox and according to him there were three superpowers: Great Britain, the United States, and the Soviet Union.
+Britain lost its superpower status after World War II.
+The term middle power has emerged for nations that exercise a degree of global influence, but not sufficiently to be decisive on international affairs.
 Regional powers are those whose influence is generally confined to their region of the world.